TehMuffinMoo/qsaf/docs/Installation/How To Deploy QSAF.md

 | syslog  | type | `BIND-Query`, `BIND-Response`, `NIOS-Capture`, `Unbound-Query` | The Syslog Type indicates the source data type when regex matching in forwarding mode. |
 | debug   | enabled | `true`, `false` | Enabling Debug Mode will print every query to console. |

-### Start Docker Compose
+### Start/Stop Docker Compose
-Once everything is configured, you can proceed to start the container using `docker compose up`
+Once everything is configured, you can proceed to start the container using `docker compose up` or `docker compose up -d` to start it in daemon mode (in the background).

+If using daemon mode, you can check the logs as described [here](../../Usage/Log%20Output/).

+Once you have finished collecting and/or forwarding DNS Queries, you can stop the QSAF container by running `docker compose down`.